-IDC's Network Analytics and Automation service examines customer requirements, tracks technology advancements, evaluates key success factors, and forecasts market adoption of next-generation enterprise network management solutions.
-As networks grow in complexity and criticality, enterprises across the globe are demanding more detailed information and actionable insights focused on improving the state of their network infrastructure.
+IDC's Network Observability and Automation service examines customer requirements, tracks technology advancements, evaluates key success factors, and forecasts market adoption of next-generation enterprise network management solutions.
+As networks grow in complexity and criticality, enterprises across the globe are demanding more detailed intelligence and actionable insights focused on improving the state of their network infrastructure, connected resources, and digital experience.
 Meanwhile, the scale of network data available to enterprises is exploding as connections, flows, traffic volumes, active threats, and complex exchanges continue to climb.
-In response, powerful new analytics and automation solutions harness this data and drive more precise and productive enterprise network operations, engineering, and management.
-For technology buyers, network analytics and automation use cases, best practices, and solid and specific returns are expanding as value builds along technology, business, and organizational lines.
-For technology suppliers, keys to success are expanding as both technology solutions and support services combine to address critical IT requirements around end-to-end performance, network resiliency, and autonomous operations.
+In response, powerful network observability solutions combine comprehensive data collection and in-depth analytics to direct automated management, thus driving more precise and productive enterprise network and IT operations, engineering, and support.
+For technology buyers, network observability and automation use cases, best practices, and solid and specific returns are expanding as value builds along technology, business, and organizational lines.
+For technology suppliers, keys to success are expanding as both technology solutions and support services combine to address critical IT requirements around end-to-end performance, network resiliency, unified management, and autonomous operations.

 Markets and Subjects Analyzed

-- Data acquisition: From logs to polls to telematry to synthetic tests
+- Data acquisition, from logs to polls to telematry to synthetic transactions

 - In-depth analysis of norms, trends, anomalies, and root causes